Join DORA’s Steering Committee: Global Call for Members

 DORA is opening a global call for new Steering Committee members.
 We are seeking up to 8 committed individuals from around the world—particularly from Africa, Asia, and Latin America and the Caribbean—to help shape the future of responsible research assessment.
-If you have time and energy to join our movement, we would love to have your self-nomination!
+We would love to have your self-nomination!

 Over the last decade, DORA has grown into a worldwide initiative with over 26,000 signatories in 167 countries, including individuals, universities, research funders, journals, publishers, and government agencies.
 Together, we work to improve research assessment practices so that they recognize and reward the full range of contributions to research and society.